lucychambers/techtohuman/about.md

 <div class="well">

 <p><strong>Tech Translation</strong></p>
-<p>/tɛk transˈleɪʃ(ə)n,trɑːns-,-nz-/</p>
 <p><em>noun</em></p>
-<p>Making technical topics more accessible.
-Commonly by eradicating jargon, finding analogies or demonstrating other ways of thinking about a problem. </p>
+<p>Making technical topics more accessible and inviting by being deliberate about the language used to talk about them. </p>
 </div>

 ## Why is this site called "Tech to Human"?